 The historic Fountain Garden was recently restored and reopened to the public in January 2020.
 Exotic vegetation was replaced with Florida-friendly plants and a no-mow/no-fertilizer buffer was created around the pond to reduce stormwater run-off.
 In addition, the pond’s historic fountain was restored, enabling aeration and improved water quality.
 The Fountain Garden is open daily and features various spots for reading, nature watching, or relaxation.

-The Mangrove Bayou, currently under construction, will feature a half-mile walkway that will be accessible for walkers, runners, and bikers.
-This path will include a Kayak Launch, Hammock Grove, and outdoor “Reading Room” with beautiful views into the bayou.
-Other environmental enhancements will restore the ecology of the Mangrove Bayou, with the removal of invasive plant species, mangrove windowing, and new stormwater treatment.
-The Mangrove Bayou Walkway is expected to be completed in April 2021.
+The Mangrove Bayou, features a half-mile walkway that is accessible for walkers, runners, and bikers.
+This path includes a Kayak Launch, Hammock Grove, and outdoor “Reading Room” with beautiful views into the bayou.
+Other environmental enhancements have restored the ecology of the Mangrove Bayou, with the removal of invasive plant species, mangrove windowing, and new stormwater treatment.
+The Mangrove Bayou Walkway is open as of April 2021.

 The Bay Park will feature a living, resilient shoreline.
 In June 2019, a unique shoreline stabilization solution was installed at the end of Boulevard of the Arts to restore the existing shoreline and replace a crumbling seawall.
 Further shoreline refurbishment and protections will be made to this area, in conjunction with the building of the Sunset Pedestrian Boardwalk, to ensure environmental sustainability.